evpo/EncryptPad/deps/botan/doc/security.rst

 This key can be found in the file ``doc/pgpkey.txt`` or online at https://keybase.io/jacklloyd and on most PGP keyservers.

+2018
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* 2018-06-13 (CVE-2018-12435): ECDSA side channel

+  A side channel in the ECDSA signature operation could allow a local attacker to recover the secret key.
+Found by Keegan Ryan of NCC Group.

+  Bug introduced in 2.5.0, fixed in 2.7.0.
+The 1.10 branch is not affected.

+* 2018-04-10 (CVE-2018-9860): Memory overread in TLS CBC decryption

+  An off by one error in TLS CBC decryption meant that for a particular malformed ciphertext, the receiver would miscompute a length field and HMAC exactly 64K bytes of data following the record buffer as if it was part of the message.
+This cannot be used to leak information since the MAC comparison will subsequently fail and the connection will be closed.
+However it might be used for denial of service.
+Found by OSS-Fuzz.

+  Bug introduced in 1.11.32, fixed in 2.6.0

+* 2018-03-29 (CVE-2018-9127): Invalid wildcard match

+  RFC 6125 wildcard matching was incorrectly implemented, so that a wildcard certificate such as ``b*.domain.com`` would match any hosts ``*b*.domain.com`` instead of just server names beginning with ``b``.
+The host and certificate would still have to be in the same domain name.
+Reported by Fabian Weißberg of Rohde and Schwarz Cybersecurity.

+  Bug introduced in 2.2.0, fixed in 2.5.0

 2017
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^